Katare Spinning Mills Limited

-I have audited standalone financial statements of Katare Spinning Mills Limited ("the Company"), which comprise the Balance Sheet as at 31st March 2024, the Statement of Profit and Loss (including other comprehensive income), the Cash Flow Statement and the statement of changes in equity for the year then ended, and a summary of the significant accounting policies and other explanatory information (hereinafter referred to as the “standalone financial statements”).
+I have audited the accompanying standalone financial statements of Katare Spinning Mills Limited ("the Company"), which comprise the Balance Sheet as at 31st March 2025, the Statement of Profit and Loss (including other comprehensive income), the Cash Flow Statement and the statement of changes in equity for the year then ended, and notes to standalone financial statements and a summary of the significant accounting policies and other explanatory information (hereinafter referred to as the "standalone financial statements”).

 Basis for qualified Opinion